-85-87.
-Reclamation construction decant water must be discharged to coastal water via pipeline with an outlet(s) that is:

-- (a) adjacent to the active reclamation edge; and - (b) at least 1 (one) metre below Mean High Water Springs.

-86.88.
-Monitoring of the reclamation construction decant discharge must occur as follows:

-- (a) On a daily basis during decant discharge, the consent holder must measure the outlet discharge turbidity in NTUor NFU and compare this value with the turbidity trigger value limits in NTUor NFU that equates to a TSS of 300mg/l.
-The NTUor NFU equivalent must be established following contemporaneous TSS and turbidity testing of the discharge in the first week of operations. - (b) If the measured median turbidity, based on a minimum of three measurements 10 minutes apart over a one-hour period, exceeds the trigger valuelimit in (a), the consent holder must: - (i) Implement management practices to reduce the turbidity of the discharge; - (ii) Upon implementing management practices, collect a second one-hour series of turbidity measurements Collect a sample of discharge from the outlet pipe at a point prior to discharge into the CMA; and - (iii) If the second series of turbidity measurements continue to exceed the turbidity limit, the consent holder must take all practicable steps to reduce the discharge to below the limit; and - (iii)(iv) Immediately inform the Council and and undertake an assessment of the cause of the exceedance and the effectiveness of any operational response by an independent suitably qualified person, and implement any recommendations to the satisfaction of the CouncilAnalyse the sample for TSS concentration and compare it with the TSS trigger value in (a) above. - 87.89.
-The consent holder must provide the results of sampling completed under condition 8885 at the end of each calendar month and upon request. - 88.
-If a discharge sample collected in accordance with condition 8885 exceeds the TSS concentration limit the following must occur: - (a) The consent holder must immediately cease the discharge and implement any management practices required to reduce the TSS concentration of the decanted discharge, after which the discharge may recommence; - (b) Within one (1) hour of resuming the discharge, the consent holder must measure the outlet discharge turbidity in NTU to reassess for compliance with condition 8879; and
+- 84. Reclamation construction decant water must be discharged to coastal water via pipeline with an outlet(s) that is: - (a) adjacent to the active reclamation edge; and - (b) at least 1 (one) metre below Mean High Water Springs. - 85.
+Monitoring of the reclamation construction decant discharge must occur as follows: - (a) On a daily basis during decant discharge, the consent holder must measure the outlet discharge turbidity in NTU and compare this value with the turbidity trigger value in NTU that equates to a TSS of 300mg/l.
+The NTU equivalent must be established following contemporaneous TSS and turbidity testing of the discharge in the first week of operations. - (b) If the measured median turbidity, over a one-hour period, exceeds the trigger value in (a), the consent holder must: - (i) Implement management practices to reduce the turbidity of the discharge; - (ii) Collect a sample of discharge from the outlet pipe at a point prior to discharge into the CMA; - $\label{thm:concentration} \textbf{(iii)} \quad \textbf{Analyse the sample for TSS concentration and compare it with the TSS trigger value in (a) above.}$

-(c) If compliance with 8885 is not achieved, the consent holder must undertake further management measures to reduce the TSS concentration of the decanted discharge and inform the Council within 48 hours.
+- 86. The consent holder must provide the results of sampling completed under condition 85 upon request. - 87.
+If a discharge sample collected in accordance with condition 85 exceeds the TSS concentration limit the following must occur: - (a) The consent holder must immediately cease the discharge and implement any management practices required to reduce the TSS concentration of the decanted discharge, after which the discharge may recommence; - (b) Within one (1) hour of resuming the discharge, the consent holder must measure the outlet discharge turbidity in NTU to reassess for compliance with condition 79; and - (c) If compliance with 85 is not achieved, the consent holder must undertake further management measures to reduce the TSS concentration of the decanted discharge and inform the Council within 48 hours.